 [Other text deleted] Dose-Response Curves

-For our dose response curves method, the performed inhibitor assays are at room temperature (25oC) in pH 8.0 35 mM Tris buffer, also containing 20 mM NaCl.
-The total volume of the reaction in each well of the plate was 100 μl, containing: 30 μl of each inhibitor (see the Supplementary Information), 30 μl of 10 mM NADH, 30 μl of 4 mM cortisol and 60 μl of 160 μg/ml 11β-Hydroxysteroid Dehydrogenase 2.
-Then, we inclubated the reaction mixture at the same temperature as described above, and then added substrate, and then transferred the product into the wells before putting in the fluorometer to measure the fluorescence.
-Each well contained a different inhibitor at a different concentration except that we did each reaction in triplicates.
-Mastermix was used to initiate the reaction and we used blanks for all inhibitors as controls.
-The pH of each reaction well was checked.
+The 11β-HSD2 inhibition assays were performed at room temperature (25°C) in 35 mM Tris buffer, pH 8.0, containing 20 mM NaCl.
+The total reaction volume in each well of the plate was 100 μl and contained the following: 30 μl of each inhibitor (see Supplementary Information), 30 μl of 10 mM NADH, 30 μl of 4 mM cortisol and 60 μl of 160 μg/ml 11β-hydroxysteroid dehydrogenase-2.
+The reaction mixture was incubated at 25°C and then the substrate was added.
+The product was transferred into the wells before fluorescence was measured using a fluorometer.
+Each reaction was performed in triplicate using the inhibitors at different concentrations (see Supplementary Information).
+A master mix was used to initiate the reaction, and blanks for all inhibitors were included as controls.
+The pH of each reaction was determined.

 Crystallographic analysis

-Crystallisation trails were carried out with bound ligand DE2300c5 to investigate the binding mechanism.
-Human recombinant 11β-hydroxysteroid dehydrogenase-2 was over-expressed in BL21 E. coli bacterial cells and the purified extract was determined to be 98 % pure using SDS-PAGE gels and densitometric analysis.
-We also carried out a Bradford Protein Assay to determine concentration.
-The enzyme was then concentrated in 500 μM NADH buffer, which also contained: 1% glycerol, 1 mM EDTA, 50 mM Tris,. pH 8, and 100 mM NaCl.
-The enzyme was assayed for activity.
-Finally, the sample was centrifuged at 2200 rpm, for between 5 and 10 minutes at 5oC to remove dust, precipitated protein etc. Human recombinant 11β-hydroxysteroid dehydrogenase-2 crystallised in a preparation of 32 mg/ml in pH 7.8 crystal buffer (1 % glycerol, 30 mM Tris, 45 mM NaCl, 5 mM EDTA).
+Crystallization trials were performed with bound DE2300c5 to investigate the mechanism of ligand binding.
+Human recombinant 11β-HSD2 was overexpressed in the BL21 strain of E. coli, and the purified extract was determined to be 98 % pure using SDS-PAGE gels and a densitometric analysis.
+The Bradford protein assay was used to determine the concentration of the purified extract.
+The enzyme was then concentrated in 500 μM NADH buffer containing 1% glycerol, 1 mM EDTA, 50 mM Tris, pH 8, and 100 mM NaCl.
+The enzyme was then assayed for activity.
+Finally, the sample was centrifuged at 2200 rpm for 5 to 10 minutes at 5°C to remove dust, precipitated protein, etc. Human recombinant 11β-hydroxysteroid dehydrogenase-2 was crystallized at a final concentration of 32 mg/ml in pH 7.8 crystal buffer (1 % glycerol, 30 mM Tris, 45 mM NaCl, 5 mM EDTA).

 [Other text deleted]

 Figure 3.
-Bar charts showing the average % inhibition of 11β-HSD2 from each potential inhibitor in transfected cells.
+The inhibition of 11β-HSD2 from each potential inhibitor in transfected cells.
 DE2300c5 is compound 8.
-The experiments were carried out in HEK293 cells.
+The experiments were performed using HEK293 cells.

 Figure 4.
-Cpm vs. inhibitor concentration for 11β-HSD2 transfected HEK293 cells.
-A dose-response plot is shown for each compound screened for use as an inhibitor, the chemical structure and the IC50 is shown.
+The relationship between counts per minute (as detected by scintillation counting) and inhibitor concentration for 11β-HSD2-transfected HEK293 cells.
+A dose-response plot is shown for each candidate 11β-HSD2 inhibitor.
+The chemical structure and the IC50 are also shown.
 The maximum line corresponds to substrate binding in the absence of a competitor.
 DE2300c5 is compound 8.
-Counts per minute describes the signal detected by scintillation counting.
 Error bars = S.E., N = 2.

 Table 1.
-A summary of results form the SPA for 6 selected compounds.
-Please see the Supplementary Information for further information.
+A summary of the results from the scintillation proximity assay (SPA) for six selected compounds.
+Please see the Supplementary Information for further details.